OlaFosheimGrostad/dex/README.md

-# Dex - an experimental compiler with D extensions
+# Dex - an experimental compiler

 Version 0.0.1 gamma.
 Work in progress.